AGCB/readingFromSWAPI/README.md

-* Reading Data from an External API
-  The Star Wars API is an easy example to use.
+The Star Wars API is a simple place to use as an example of pulling JSON data from the internet for use in JS Code.